“Who is responsible for a 30% increase in the budget during the development process and should suffer losses?”

 An opportunity for a client to fix the cost of development, terms, and a complete list of everything that should be done in the product in the contract.

 The client should be prepared to carefully study the terms of reference, develop prototypes, and determine all requirements.
-Go through a separate research stage, which can take from two months to six months or even more, depending on the size of the project.
+This might involve a separate research phase, which can range from two months to as long as six months or more, depending on the project’s scope.

 The client clearly understands what they want to get as a result, and the requirements for the product will not change in the process.
 Or the changes will be minor.
 The process of making changes will require time to research new requirements, develop prototypes, and conduct additional evaluation, which should be documented in an addendum to the contract.